Understanding Temporary Depression: When Life Feels Heavy (But Won’t Always)

 Maintain Routine: Even simple routines like regular meals and consistent sleep schedules can provide stability during uncertain times.

-Stay Connected: While you might feel like withdrawing, maintaining connections with supportive friends and family is crucial.
+Stay Connected: You might feel like withdrawing.
+Don’t.
+Maintaining connections with supportive friends and family is crucial—even when it’s hard.

 When to Seek Professional Help